 Here are some more tips to getting an outrageously natural looking weave.

-Match your color – Pretty self explanatory, if your hair is natural black, don’t wear a jet black weave* or if you have highlights like I do, then find a weave with a color to closely match your leave our hair.
-Many of us who have black African American hair can have trouble finding the exact shade as ours.
-Most weaves are made from the hair of Indian donors who tend to have much darker locks to African Americans.
-The simple solution is to apply a black semi-permanent rinse to your leave out hair.
-Semi permanent color lasts 6-20 washes depending on the brand so it should have faded sufficiently by the time you are ready to take down the weave.
+Another simple solution is to apply a semi-permanent rinse to your leave out hair to match the weave.
+Semi permanent color lasts 6-10 washes depending on the brand so it should have faded sufficiently by the time you are ready to take down the weave.
 You can always clarify and deep condition with heat to get rid of any remaining color residue.

-Wear Believable textures – I know you like the feel of silky smooth high lustre shinier-than-a-mirror hair but does it match your leave out hair?
-If not then leave it on the shelf.
-The same goes for curly textured weaves, if you cannot convincingly match the wave pattern of the weave with little effort then forget it.
-There are many companies out there that can create custom textures of hair.
-They start with good quality virgin hair and are able to recreate African American hair exactly.
-From 4a kinky* locks to relaxed hair textures or kinky* straight weaves* to match blow dried African American hair there’s no end to the possibilities and you will be able to find that perfect weave to match your own texture.
+There are many companies out there that create multiple textures of hair.
+To create them, they start with good quality virgin hair and are able to recreate all type 4 hair textures convincingly.
+From tight kinky* curls to relaxed hair textures and kinky* straight weaves that match blow dried black hair, there’s no end to the possibilities and you will be able to find that perfect weave to match your own texture.